Jake Fraley Preview, Player Props: Reds vs. Guardians

 Jake Fraley At The Plate

-- In 42 games this year (38.9%), Fraley has picked up an RBI, and in 16 of those games (14.8%) he had two or more.
-He has also driven home three or more of his team's runs in five contests.
+- In 38.9% of his games this year, Fraley has had at least one RBI.
+He's picked up more than one in 14.8% and driven in three or more of his team's runs in five contests.

-- He has scored in 31 games this season (28.7%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.